cyclus/cyclus.github.com/source/user/tutorial/add_commod_recipe.rst

 ++++++++++++++++++++++++++++

-Using the tables below, fill out the recipe template for natural uranium, fresh fuel, and spent fuel.
+Using the tables below, fill out three recipe templates for natural uranium, fresh fuel, and spent fuel.

 +---------------------+--------------------+--------------------+
 | Natural Uranium Composition                                   |